 #3 Updated by Boone Gorges almost 4 years ago

 If the inability to add users that are not friends/group-co-members is a showstopper, then we should just change it instead of introducing a bunch of documentation that describes workarounds.

 The simplest alternative, given the technical hurdles, is to skip the preloading and do all Readers querying via AJAX.
 This will mean a sluggish but fully functional UX for Readers.
 If Erin and Matt deem this specific issue to be critical, then I will make the change, and we can worry about speed later on.
 (This issue strikes me as relatively minor, so I don't want to sink more hours into discovery than have already spent in order to find the "perfect" solution.)

-#4 Updated by erin glass over 3 years ago
+#4 Updated by erin glass almost 4 years ago

 Thanks, Boone and Matt.
 I like the usability questions this brought up as I was surprised myself to find that Cheryl Smith had created a course blog and not a course group.
 I agree with Matt that we can refine our instructions based on use cases like these.